IBM/aspera-cli/README.md

 On Linux and Unix environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
 In this environment shell command line parsing applies before `ascli` (Ruby) is executed, e.g. [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 Ruby receives a list parameters and gives it to `ascli`.
 So special character handling (quotes, spaces, env vars, ...) is done in the shell.

-On Windows, `cmd` is typically used.
+On Windows, `cmd.exe` is typically used.
 Windows process creation does not receive the list of arguments but just the whole line.
 It's up to the program to parse arguments.
 Ruby follows the Microsoft C/C++ parameter parsing rules.

 * [Windows: How Command Line Parameters Are Parsed](https://daviddeley.com/autohotkey/parameters/parameters.htm#RUBY)
 * [Understand Quoting and Escaping of Windows Command Line Arguments](http://www.windowsinspired.com/understanding-the-command-line-string-and-arguments-received-by-a-windows-program/)